 What Are Wrapped Tokens?

-Wrapped tokens are blockchain-based representations of cryptocurrencies that can be used on networks other than their native ones.
+Wrapped tokens are blockchain-based representations of cryptocurrencies that can be used on networks other than their native network.
 However, some wrapped tokens—like WETH (Wrapped Ether)—exist on the same network as the original asset to provide compatibility with token standards (e.g., ERC-20 on Ethereum).
 In some instances, they are designed to mirror the value of the underlying cryptocurrency, enabling users to access blockchain ecosystems that would otherwise be incompatible with the original asset.

 How Do Wrapped Tokens Work?